ops-snappy/ops/tests/rest/rest_test.md

  3. Execute PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test?selector=configuration" and include the If-Match Header using field value `*` as Etag.
  4. Verify if the HTTP response is `200 OK`.
  5. Verify if the HTTP response is empty.
- 6. Confirm that VLAN description field was updated.
+ 6. Confirm that the VLAN description field was updated.

 ### Test result criteria
 #### Test pass criteria